Linus4/eldritchinstinct/README.md

 and unexplained.
 They will run from delusional cultists, hide from stalking shadows and face terrifying monstrosities.
 And they will change - through encounters with the unnatural forces of the Mythos and the limits of their own Humanity.
-The game was designed to run scenarios and campaigns using streamlined rules while following the axioms of the old school style as described by Ben Milton, Steven Lumpkin and David Perry in the Principia Apocrypha.
+The game was designed to run low-pulp scenarios and campaigns while following the axioms described by Ben Milton, Steven Lumpkin and David Perry in the Principia Apocrypha.
 Written by Linus Weber.

 Download the PDF with images and practical layout from [here](https://drive.google.com/file/d/1LwJnYOLhiDtaLIK4KTcaRg-FhSVIx8Dj/view?usp=sharing).